Get Ready for Thunderstorms and Lightning

 - Shutter windows and secure outside doors.
 If shutters are not available, close window blinds, shades, or curtains.

-- Go quickly inside a home, building, or hard top automobile, if possible.
+- If there is a thunderstorm in the area, go quickly inside a home, building, or hard top automobile, if possible.

 - If shelter is not available, go to the lowest area nearby and make yourself the smallest target possible but do not lie flat on the ground.